 Drills are conducted throughout the year to test various hazardspecific plans and procedures for emergency response.
-Additional training is provided to emergency plan officers and other employees who register through the institution's Education Center to enhance the campus community's collective response during an emergency.
-Annual employee education events, site inspections and emergency exercises provide another layer of education and preparedness.
+Additional training is conducted based on departmental needs, requests, availability of staff and impact to institutional operations.

-In the event of an emergency, MD Anderson will activate defend-in-place protocol for its in patient care facilities, in most instances.
-A partial evacuation may be ordered to move patients, visitors and personnel horizontally to a safe zone on the same floor.
-If horizontal evacuation is not possible, vertical evacuation to a floor below the site of the emergency may be ordered.
+Depending on the type of emergency, MD Anderson may activate a defend-in-place protocol, or an evacuation.
+Each department is required to train its staff on evacuation responses.
+If the defend-in-place strategy is not possible, departments can choose to evacuate.
+Evacuations can occur horizontally to a safe zone on the same floor, or vertically to a floor below the site of the emergency.

 Non-ambulatory and critical patients will be evacuated as appropriate according to their needs.

-In a rare event that a total evacuation is needed, the main campus community will be evacuated to the institution's Mays Clinic or Pressler Garage in coordination with decisions made by the institution's leadership, triage officers and incident officers.
-In the event of a total evacuation of the hospital, Mays Clinic will function as a secondary treatment site.
+In the event a total evacuation is needed, ICS will organize, manage and direct the evacuation to ensure the safety of staff and patients.
+Depending on its condition, Mays Clinic may function as a secondary treatment site.

-Non-patient care areas should follow evacuation procedures

-specific to their department's emergency continuity plan.
+Non-patient care areas should follow evacuation procedures specific to their department's emergency continuity plan.
 Building-specific instructions related to emergency evacuations are available on the institution's intranet (credentials required).